tatwan/c9-conda/README.md

-# How to install NumPy, Pandas and Matplotlib on Cloud 9 (and other packages)
+# How to install Jupyter, NumPy, Pandas and Matplotlib on Cloud 9 or Docker Container
 Instructions below are for Python v2.7 Minconda 2.
-For Python 3.x just replace Miniconda2 with Miniconda3
+For Python 3.x just replace Miniconda2 with Miniconda3 anywhere you see it below.

 Check python version on c9 terminal.
 ```